Sherman5A/apple-silicon/report/report.md

 explore the transition's motives and results through investigating the history and characteristics of other contemporary processor families, comparing them to Apple's M1 series.
-Information was sourced mainly through seconday-literature, such as, academic reports, press releases, news articles.
+Information was sourced mainly through secondary-literature, such as, academic reports, press releases, news articles.
-The report found a common reason for Apples's processor transitions, supply issues and dissatistication with processor performance or direction.
-Apple's move to in-house designs provides htem with control over both issues.
-Furthermore, in-house processors suit Apple's control over hardware and software, acheiving futher vertical integration.
+The report found a common reason for Apple's processor transitions, supply issues and dissatisfaction with processor performance or direction.
+Apple's move to in-house designs provides them with control over both issues.
+Furthermore, in-house processors suit Apple's control over hardware and software, achieving further vertical integration.

 # Reduced Instruction Set Computers & Complex Instruction Set Computers